BBN-Q/libx6/doc/01_Usage.md

 `transfer_variance(int ID, ChannelTuple *channels, int numChannels, double *buffer, unsigned bufsize)`

-Like `transfer_waveform` but returns the variance of the corresponding stream(s).
+Like `transfer_stream` but returns the variance of the corresponding stream(s).
 For non-physical streams, the variance has three components: real, imaginary, and the real-imaginary product. `buffer` is filled in triples, e.g.:
 `[d1_r, d1_i, d1_p, d2_r, d2_i, d2_p, ...]`.